 Alsace is a region in northeastern France.
-It’s a beautiful place you have to know, it looks like it’s coming out of a storybook.
+It’s a beautiful place that you have to experience; it looks like it came straight out of a storybook.

-We did a 4-day drive through Alsace, including Strasbourg, which is the capital of the Alsace region, a castle of unpronounceable name and a few of the most beautiful villages in France, super picturesque and ideal to visit them on foot, buy Easter eggs, visit flea markets, taste their chocolate and their wine.
-Do we start?
+We made a 4-day road trip through Alsace, including a 1-day visit to Strasbourg, the Alsace region’s capital that includes a castle of an unpronounceable name and a few of the most beautiful villages in France.

-The best dates to go is at Easter and in December.
-In these dates beautiful decoration predominates in the streets.
+The best dates to visit Alsace are Easter and December.
+During these dates, you can observe the beautiful decorations that adorn the streets.

-We went at Easter, as you can see in the photos is all decorated for the occasion, many Easter eggs and rabbits everywhere.
+We went during Easter, and as you can see in the photos, the whole village is decorated for the occasion with many Easter eggs and rabbits everywhere.
 It really looks like the setting for a story.

 Day 1 in Strasbourg

-Strasbourg is the capital of the Alsace and I loved it.
-It is a large city and headquarters of the European Parliament, it is also a UNESCO World Heritage Site and is very beautiful.
+Strasbourg is the capital of Alsace, and I loved it.
+It is a large city and is the location of the headquarters of the European Parliament; it is also a UNESCO World Heritage Site and is very beautiful.

-- Tip: Take your free tour with an English guide in Strasbourg.
+- Tip: Take your free walking tour with an English guide in Strasbourg.

 - Recommendation: Buy the Pass’ Alsace (only 25€)

-The Cathedral Square and The Cathedral of Notre-Dame,impressive Gothic style, one of the most beautiful I have ever seen.
+The Cathedral Square and The Cathedral of Notre Dame; have impressive Gothic styles, one of the most beautiful I have ever seen.

-Ribera Del Ill, you can see very picturesque places, but also historical places such as the Historical Museum of the City of Strasbourg, The Alsatian Museum and the church of St. Thomas.
+Ribera Del Ill; you can see very picturesque places and historical places such as the Historical Museum of the City of Strasbourg, The Alsatian Museum, and the Church of St. Thomas.

 - TIP: Strasbourg food Market Tour